Noaaan/MythicMetals/PATCHNOTES.md

 Higher tier items recieved some rarity tweaks.
 New ore textures for Osmium, Runite, Tin, and Silver.
 Turned Vermiculite into an actual fertilizer (bone meal).
+Added a CATLOL translation.
+Added new textures for Star Platinum, mainly tools.

 __Balance changes:__
 Palladium recieved multiple QOL features, like being able to stand on magma blocks, campfires, and in powder snow.